godmoves/TensorFlow_to_TensorRT/README.md

 ```

 # Result
-You will get the `uff` and `PLAN` file of the Tensorflow model.
+You will get the `uff` and `PLAN` file of the TensorFlow model.
 You can load them using
 python or C++ to speed up you inference.
 Find how to load the `PLAN` file in python
 in the demo code, if you want more info about how to load it in C++, you can find it
 [here](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#c_topics).